brittyb/CS283/assignments/0-Warmup/0-Assignment.md

 https://github.com/brittyb/CS283
 4. Briefly describe what you want to get out of this class.

+I want to learn fundamentals that will help me in my career.
+I want to understand why things work the way they do to become a better computer scientist.

-5. Briefly describe any concerns you might be having with being successful in this class (if any).
+6. Briefly describe any concerns you might be having with being successful in this class (if any).

+C has been a difficult language for me.
+I will also have to balance multiple challenging CS courses, so time management on assignments will be difficult.